Sujai/hyderabad-iot-event/README.md

 #### Testing and Feedback
 - Program the compiled build on RB3Gen2 and provide your feedback.

-### Task 2: Download and build source code of RB3Gen2 using git commands
+### Task 2: Download and build source code  for IQ8 Chipset using QSC Launcher.
 The goal is to downlod Qualcomm software using git and program an existing RB3Gen2 with the compiled software.
 This task needs a Ubuntu workstation.
 #### Reference